apockill/clai/README.md

 # clai
-Command Line AI- this tool lets you call ChatGPT from a CLI
+Command Line AI- this tool lets you call ChatGPT from a CLI.

+I'm designing this to be used in conjunction with a fork of `shin`, which will allow you to call `clai` from any textbox in your computer.
+Finally, chatGPT everywhere!

 _________________

 [![PyPI version](https://badge.fury.io/py/clai.svg)](http://badge.fury.io/py/clai)